-Lawrence B. Dacuycuy and Mariel Monica R. Sauler De La Salle University, Manila, Philippines lawrence.daculcuy@dlsu.edu.ph
+By: Lawrence B. Dacuycuy and Mariel Monica Sauler School of Economics, De La Salle University

+Legal Setbacks, Disbursement Sudden Stops, and Fiscal Stimulus: An Empirical Characterization of a Recent Philippine Fiscal Experience

+Lawrence B. Dacuycuy School of Economics

+Mariel Monica Sauler School of Economics

+Abstract

-Abstract: Recognizing the importance of expanding fiscal spending programs and improving disbursement rates, the Aquino administration implemented the Disbursement Acceleration Program (DAP) in 2011.
-Acting as a fiscal stimulus but packing a fiscal surprise, the program has reportedly succeeded in improving fiscal expenditure performance until the Supreme Court stopped it based on constitutional grounds.
-While there were official claims that it was effective in spurring growth, no study has been offered to investigate plausible mechanisms leading to expansions in output.
-This study proposes the use of a dynamic stochastic general equilibrium (DSGE)model to stochastically simulate and compute simple fiscal multipliers to understand and identify plausible model structures within the DAP.
-The principal aim is to be able to interpret some of the key features of the said initiative in strictly positive terms.
-We provide simulation-based evidence to track the impact of changes in model structure on fiscal multiplier estimates.
-We find that relatively higher multipliers are associated with persistent shock processes and the pre-announcement effects do enhance fiscal multipliers but not authorized budget multipliers, implying that government announcements may be essential in influencing the dynamics of government consumption but not government investment.
-Finally, the study confirms that shorter implementation delays lead to relatively higher fiscal multipliers.
+Recognizing the importance of expanding fiscal spending programs and improving disbursement rates, the Aquino administration implemented the Disbursement Acceleration Program (DAP) in 2011.
+Acting as a fiscal stimulus and packing a fiscal surprise, the program has reportedly succeeded in improving fiscal expenditure performance until it was stopped by the Supreme Court based on constitutional prohibitions imposed on budgetary malpractices.
+The controversy has obviously tarnished the purportedly key role of the policy which, at that time, was to pump-prime the economy by simply improving the efficiency of fund disbursements.
+While there were official claims that it was effective in spurring growth, no empirical paper has been offered that investigates plausible mechanisms leading to expansions in output.

-Keywords: Fiscal multipliers, disbursements, government investments, Philippines, DSGE

-JEL Clssifications: H31, E62
+To contribute to the empirical macroeconomic literature, this study proposes the use of a DSGE model to simulate and compute simple fiscal multipliers in order to assess the effectiveness of DAP.
+The principal aim is to be able to capture some of the key features of the policy.
+We provide simulation-based evidence to track the impact of changes in model structure on multiplier estimates.
+Such simulation-based evidence may provide information as to how actual data-based estimates can be interpreted.
+The lessons learned from such exercises will be used to explain estimates using actual data.

+1. Introduction

-Fiscal spending remains a potent policy tool in counteracting crisis episodes and, usually, proposed initiatives can easily muster overwhelming legislative or executive support.1 This was demonstrated by the enactment of the American Recovery and Reinvestment Act (ARRA, 2009) by the U.S. Congress and the European Economic Recovery Program (EERP, 2008)by the European Commission in response to the financial crisis that has spawned serious and prolonged recessionary episodes.
+Fiscal spending remains a potent policy tool in counteracting crisis episodes and, usually, proposed initiatives can easily muster overwhelming legislative or executive support.
+This was demonstrated by the enactment of the American Recovery and Reinvestment Act (ARRA) by the US Congress and the European Economic Recovery Program (EERP) by the European Union (EU) in response to the financial crisis that has spawned serious and prolonged recessionary episodes.
 Technical assessments of the impacts of the crisis have revealed two important findings.
 First, the effectiveness of fiscal stimulus depends on program composition.
-Second, the degree of efficiency in the implementation of the expenditure program matters.
-As noted in Coenen, Straub, and Trabandt (2013), accounting for the various components of a fiscal package is important.
+Second, the degree of efficiency in the implementation of the